-Zucchini with Feta and Vinegar
+Easy Zucchini with Feta

 This post may contain affiliate links.
 Please read our affiliate disclosure.

-Why You’ll Love This Zucchini with Feta and Vinegar
+Why You'll Love Easy Zucchini with Feta

-Easy to prepare: Just slice the zucchini and cook it.
-The only other “hard work” is mincing the fresh herbs and crumbling some feta.
+Simple to prepare: Just slice the zucchini and cook it.
+The only other "hard work" is mincing the fresh herbs and crumbling some feta.

 Key Ingredients